juanpintodev/test_fullstack_juanpinto/README.md

 ## How it works

-1. User logs in with AWS Cognito
+1. User logs in with Firebase Authentication
-2. Frontend sends GraphQL requests to backend
+2. Frontend sends GraphQL requests to backend with Firebase ID token
-3. Backend checks JWT token
+3. Backend verifies Firebase ID token
 4. Backend saves/gets data from MongoDB
 5. Frontend shows the data